CedyrLabs/DroneCAN/README.md

 ## Data Structure Description language (DSDL)
 As mentioned above the DSDL generates the serialisation and deserialisation code for a given programming language.
 The tool that generates source code from DSDL definition files is called the DSDL compiler.

+The DroneCAN DSDL (Data Structure Description Language) is a language used to define data structures for exchanging data via the CAN bus.
+DSDL definitions are utilized to generate message serialization and deserialization code for specific programming languages automatically.
+The tool responsible for generating source code from DSDL definition files is known as the DSDL compiler.

+### Key components of DroneCAN DSDL:

+#### File hierarchy
+DSDL definition files specify a single data structure for message broadcasting or a pair of structures for service invocation data exchange.
+The namespace hierarchy corresponds directly to the file-system directory structure.

+- Service data structure: Since a service invocation consists of two network exchange operations, the DSDL definition for a service must define two structures: Request part and Response part.
+- Syntax: A data structure definition is comprised of attributes and directives.
+Attribute types include Field (modifiable variables) and Constant (immutable values).
+Directive types are statements that provide instructions to the DSDL compiler.
+- Attribute definition: Field definition patterns involve cast_mode, field_type, and field_name.
+Constant definition patterns involve cast_mode, constant_type, constant_name, and constant_initializer.
+- Cast mode: Cast mode defines the rules of conversion from the native value of a certain programming language to the serialized field value.
+Cast modes include saturated (default) and truncated.
+- Void type: Void type is a special field type intended for data alignment purposes.
+- Directives: Directives are single case-sensitive words starting with an "at sign" (@), followed by space-separated arguments.
+- Comments: DSDL descriptions may contain comments starting from a number sign (#) up to the end of the line.
+- Service response marker: The service response marker separates the request and response parts of a service data type definition.
+- Primitive data types: Built-in types such as bool, intX, uintX, float16, float32, float64, and voidX, where X is the number of bits (1 to 64).
+- Naming rules: There are mandatory naming rules that must be followed, as well as optional and advisory rules that are recommended.
+- Data type compatibility: To ensure type compatibility, the concept of a data type signature is introduced, which is based on the CRC-64-WE hash function.
+Overall, the DroneCAN DSDL is a powerful tool for defining data structures and ensuring compatibility in distributed systems that communicate via the CAN bus.
+It allows for efficient and robust data exchange between different nodes in the system.

 # DroneCAN Official support